Buying New York Residential Property – Setting Expectations

 Mortgage financing for foreign buyers

 While many foreign buyers still buy all cash, mortgage financing is available.
-The major banks ceased financing to foreigners during the prior financial crisis.
-Then they started opening up and now, many of the major banks are financing foreign buyers.
+Banks ceased financing to foreigners during the 2009 financial crisis.
+Then they started opening up, and now foreigners have financing options again.
 Reference our writeup, Mortgage Financing For Foreign Buyers.

 Weimin’s article, How to buy property in New York